New Patient Forms

 Regardless of the type of service, your first appointment is a time to meet with your treatment provider and discuss your concerns, develop realisitic treatment goals, and design a plan for meeting those goals.
 The first appointment is a time for a thorough evaluation and you will likely be asked a good deal of factual information about yourself.
 This might include things like the reason you’re seeking treatment, what your symptoms are, history of past problems and treatment, medical history, past use of drugs and alcohol, and how some of the important areas in your life are going (work, family, hobbies, etc.).
 This is also a time for you to evaluate your treatment provider in order to ensure that you feel comfortable with the person and the setting.
 You may also be asked to complete a standard symptom checklist prior to meeting, so it is a good idea to arrive about 15 minutes early to your appointment.

 First Session Information & Important Paperwork

 Because counseling involves a professional relationship, we need to agree on the terms of our work together.
 Please complete a Child or Adult Intake Form and bring the forms in to our office in order to schedule your first appointment.
 Please provide your photo identification and health insurance card when presenting the forms.
 This is required in order to verify your insurance benefits.
 If you have any questions and/or require clarification, please be sure to ask us.

-The additional forms below are to completed only by the Clinician’s request:
+The additional forms below are to completed only at the Clinician’s request: